How is Grassfed Butter Made?

 Look, deny it all you want but we all love butter.
-So many tasty things (cookies, macaroni and cheese, biscuits, etc.) all involve butter.
+So many tasty things (fresh baked goodies, steamed veggies, macaroni and cheese, your morning toast, the PERFECT steak topping, etc.) all involve butter.

-With the large variety of reasons we use butter, the gold bricks of the kitchen as I like to call them, we thought it imperative to provide grass-fed butter that is better for you and your family.
-Jonathan Lambright of Homestead Organic Farms shares our vision to bring you food that raises your confidence in your food choices.
+With the large variety of reasons we use butter, a.k.a. gold bricks of the kitchen :), we thought it imperative to provide grass-fed butter that is better for you and your family.

 So how is all of the delicious golden goodness created?
 Let us break it down in 7 steps:

 I know you are thinking (well, duh).
 But Jonathan and the folks over at Homestead still use the old fashioned bucket milkers that have a gentler hands-on approach to the process compared to conventionally produced butter.

 No, not like a military tank, sorry to disappoint any 5-year-old dreams.
 The milk is taken from the buckets and added to a cooled tank through strainers, and then immediately cooled to a brisk 35 degrees.